 - A final release of the rehabilitation escrow account

-- The previous lender’s completion of the 203k closeout process in FHA’s website (called FHA connection)
+- The original lender’s completion of the 203k closeout process

-Can I use an FHA streamline if my home is in bad shape?
+Can I use an FHA streamline if my home needs repairs?

 The FHA does not require repairs on a home that is in sub-par condition as long as there is no appraisal required for the transaction.
 If you opt for an appraisal (or, your lender requires one), then you will be responsible for completing those repairs before loan approval.